Flèche bas

 Supporting those who bring creativity to life

-Sacem is France's leading private funder of music, allocating €22.3 million in 2024 from "private copying" collections.
-It also supports cultural activities worldwide, fostering creativity in all its diversity.
+As France's leading private funder of music, Sacem allocated €20.3 million in 2024 from “private copying” collections.
+It also supports cultural activities worldwide as part of its mission to foster creativity in all its diversity.

 Franco-American Cultural Fund

-The 2024 American French Film Festival, the leading French film festival outside France, took place from Oct.
-29 to Nov.
-3, 2024.
-Sixty films and series were screened, including 16 previews, such as the biopic Saint-Exupéry by director Pablo Agüero, The Friends by Emmanuel Mouret, The Kingdom by Julien Colonna and The Most Precious of Cargoes by Michel Hazanavicius.
+In 2024, the Franco-American Cultural Fund – of which Sacem is a founding member alongside the Directors Guild of America, the Motion Picture Association and the Writers Guild of America West – renewed the American French Film Festival, the leading French film festival outside France.
+For the 28th edition, which took place from 29 October to 3 November, 60 films and series were screened, including 16 previews, such as the biopic “Saint-Exupéry” by director Pablo Agüero, “The Friends” by Emmanuel Mouret, “The Kingdom” by Julien Colonna and “The Most Precious of Cargoes” by Michel Hazanavicius.

-The 28th edition of the festival opened with the multi-award-winning film Emilia Pérez by director Jacques Audiard, and closed with The Count of Monte Cristo, directed by Matthieu Delaporte and Alexandre de La Petellière.
-This particularly musical edition of the festival saw a large delegation of professional talent (more than 70 producers, directors, composers and actors).
+The festival opened with TAFF's presentation of Jacques Audiard's multi-award-winning film “Emilia Pérez”, and closed with Matthieu Delaporte and Alexandre de La Petellière's “The Count of Monte Cristo”.
+This particularly musical edition saw a large delegation of professional talent (more than 70 producers, directors, composers and actors).

 open